lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 ...
 ```

-### Uploading Docker Image to CITROS Cloud
+### Uploading Docker Image to CITROS Cloud 🚛
-We need to build and push Docker container image to the CITROS server:
+We need to build and push a Docker container image to the CITROS server:
 ```bash
 >>> citros docker-build-push
 Logging in to docker...